jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 #### Solar-noon error

 I presume that your watch is set to _civil time_.
-12:00 civil time is the average _atomic time_ at which the sun passes a particular government-specified meridian.
+12:00 civil time is the average _clock time_ at which the sun passes a particular government-specified meridian.
 A useful reference, but it rarely coincides with the actual solar noon of _your_ location.
 Due to irregular time-zone borders and daylight saving time, civil time can easily be off by two hours, sometimes more.